thisismypassport/shrinko8/README.md

 * `--dump <folder>` to dump all the carts in the export into the given folder
 * `--cart <name>` to select which cart to read from the export, instead of the main cart

+### Creating exports

+Shrinko8 can create the following exports:
+* bin - A directory containing all exports (both binary and web).
+Recommended.
+* js - Just the .js file for an html+js export.
+* pod - Just the .pod file for any binary export.

 When you pass an export as the output parameter to Shrinko8, it will - by default - try to create a new export containing a single cart.

 However, for that to work, you need to also supply `--pico8-dat <path to pico8.dat file inside your pico8 directory>` to Shrinko8, e.g:

-`python shrinko8.py path-to-input.p8 path-to-output.js --pico8-dat c:/pico8/pico8.dat`
+`python shrinko8.py path-to-input.p8 path-to-output.bin --pico8-dat c:/pico8/pico8.dat`

-Also, note that Shrinko8 only creates the js or pod files which contain the cart data (among other stuff) - you need to use pico8 to create the rest of the files (e.g. htmls, executables).
+You can create a multi-cart export by using `--extra-input`:

+`python shrinko8.py path-to-main-cart.p8 path-to-output.bin --pico8-dat c:/pico8/pico8.dat --extra-input extra-cart-1.p8  --extra-input extra-cart-2.p8`

+### Modifying exports

+For advanced usecases, you can also modify an existing export. (bin)

-Instead of creating an export, you can pass one of the below options to instead modify an existing export - e.g. to add additional carts, resulting in a multi-cart export.
+To do this, you can pass one of the below options:
 * `--insert-cart` to insert a new cart to the export.
 (The name is taken from the input cart)
 * `--insert-cart <name>` to insert a new cart to the export and give it a specific name.
 * `--replace-cart <name>` to replace the cart with the specified name